andreveit/flask_web_app/README.md

 ## About The Project

-Following along a few tutorials in order to dive deeper in API developing and deploying.
+Following along a few tutorials in order to dive deeper in API developmetn and deployment.

-It was built a simulation of an e-commerce from end-to-end, in a very simplified manner
+It was built a simulation of an e-commerce from end-to-end, in a simplified manner.

 <br>